Another homeschool critic with an completely illogical argument

 skills.
 Social skills cannot be learned merely through everyday

-, such as trips to the mall, church, sports and clubs or
+interactions, such as trips to the mall, church, sports and clubs or

 visiting with neighbours.